tmpreston/docs-2/docs/api/controller.md

 ### index

-Operation that should render (or return in case of API controllers) list of data
+Operation that should render (or return in case of API controllers) a list of data.

 Mapped to `GET "/"` endpoint